debonet/es6pledges/README.md

 ### Pledge.reject()
 ### Pledge.resolve()

-These are identical to the `Promieses` equivalent
+These are identical to the `Promises` equivalent